-Montserrat was a showcase for the lifestyles of the rich and famous in the ‘60s, ‘70s, and ‘80s, when albums by icons like Dire Straits, Duran Duran, and The Police were recorded at Sir George Martin’s AIR Studios.
+Montserrat was a showcase for the lifestyles of the rich and famous in the ‘60s, ‘70s, and ‘80s, when classic albums by icons such as Dire Straits, Duran Duran, and The Police were recorded at Sir George Martin’s AIR Studios.

-Now the island has been reborn as a nature sanctuary, with nine world-class rainforest hiking trails, stunning scenic coastlines and some of the best diving the Caribbean has to offer.
+Now the island has been reborn as a nature sanctuary.
+Nature lovers will enjoy exploring the island’s nine world-class rainforest hiking trails, stunning scenic coastlines, and some of the best Scuba diving the Caribbean has to offer.

 Where To Stay: One of the first new businesses opened after the volcanic eruptions, Tropical Mansion Suites is a family-owned effort credited with helping to revitalize Montserrat tourism.

 Situated approximately 40 miles off the country’s northern coast, Roatán is the largest of the Bay Islands of Honduras.

 The sleepy island’s population is primarily a mixture of Cayman Islanders (who came over after Britain abolished slavery in 1838), Mestizo migrants from the mainland, and entrepreneurs and expats from the US, Canada, South Africa, and Australia.